 Repair: fixes in store

-Zippers, jackets, packs, bikes, snowshoes – if it needs repairing, there’s a good chance we can help fix it (or know someone who can).
-Each year, we help members with 10,000+ gear repairs, not including the thousands of quick fixes we can do for members while they shop.
+Zippers, jackets, packs, bikes, snowshoes – if it needs repairing, there’s a good chance we can help fix it.
 Make sure your gear is clean before you bring it to your local MEC store for a look.
 Everything you buy from MEC is covered by our Rocksolid Guarantee.

 Learn how to fix your gear